alexpaul/Big-O-Notation/README.md

 #### Example 2

 The `addSavings(:_)` function takes an input array `savings` and iterates this array for each `Double` element it contains, since this array is not a constant and has `n` elements we have to consider this when calculating space complexity, therefore we conclude that the amount of memory it takes for the given algorithm is `O(n)`.

+Space complexity calculation: size of array * memory per element, n * 8 bytes, since we ignore the constant the space complexity is `O(n)`.

 ```swift
 func addSavings(_ savings: [Double]) -> Double {